sarthakm402/guardianeye/README.md

 ## Overview

 Accidents can happen anytime and anywhere, and it's crucial to have a system in place to alert the relevant authorities and emergency services promptly.
-This project offers a solution to streamline the process of accident management by providing a quick response alert system.
+This project offers a solution to streamline the process of accident management by providing a quick response alert system and helping the authorirties in timely manner.

 ## Features